-- 1. Create an account on AWS with an IAM user, and a key pair and an access key. - The IAM user should have, at a minimum, permissions to create, attach, delete, and snapshot EBS volumes as well as create an Amazon Machine Image (AMI). - 2.
-Create an AWS EC2 Linux instance, with 50GB or more of disk space. - Amazon Linux 2 or Amazon Linux 2023 are suitable. - The t2.small instance type with default (8 GiB) root volume is sufficient.
+- 1. Create an account on AWS with an IAM user, a key pair and an access key. - The IAM user should have, at a minimum, permissions to create, attach, delete, and snapshot EBS volumes as well as create an Amazon Machine Image (AMI). - If you are using IAM Identity Center, you can use an IAM Identity Center user with the same permissions instead.
+Consult Amazon documentation for more information if required. - 2.
+Create an AWS EC2 Linux instance, with the following settings: - Amazon Linux 2 or Amazon Linux 2023 - t2.small instance type with default (8 GiB) root volume - 50GB gp3 volume